hardisj/erinsaudiocorner/content/english/driveunits/Kef-R300-Drive-Unit.md

 ##### Impulse Response Note

-Being this is called a coincident driver and the benefit of these are they are supposed to emanate sound from the sound point, I measured the tweeter and midrange drive units separately and evaluated the arrival of the impulse response.
+Being this is called a coincident driver and the benefit of these are they are supposed to emanate sound from the point in space *and* time, I measured the tweeter and midrange drive units separately and evaluated the arrival of the impulse response.
 The two impulse response lined up to a ‘T’.
 Unfortunately, I didn’t save this measurement because I simply forgot to before I had to shut down the computer so am unable to post the results

 <br></br>
 ### Parting Thoughts
 The benefit of having a coincident design is excellent.
 I’ve toyed with a few here and there, though, I felt the companies’ never quite got it right.
 So, when I first started testing the Kef drive units I didn’t expect much, to be honest.
-However, the previous Kef Uni-Q units I’ve tested (HTS3001SE & Q100) have proven to be very well designed.
+However, the previous Kef Uni-Q units I’ve tested (HTS3001SE & Q100) have proven to be very well designed (within their target price contraints).
 My results for the R300 drive unit show the same standard of performance.
 I took the time to listen to these along with the Q100 speakers I have and must say that I am now sold on Kef’s coincident driver engineering.
 I was extremely impressed by these (two) drive units’ performance in my listening tests.
 People tend to get caught up in subjective ‘analysis’ whereas I fall in to a very objective analyzer category.
 I tend to ignore subjective reviews in whole and often advise others to use them lightly, unless there is objective data to correlate.
 This is why it’s rare I comment on the sound of a speaker/driver.
-But, I can unequivocally say, after about 3 weeks of listening to these R-series mids and the Q100 speakers – against my coveted DIY speakers and countless other drive units – these truly are the best drive units I’ve laid ears on.
-And, for the price, the Q100 speaker is what I would consider an excellent value for the critical listener on a real-world budget.
-In fact, I intended to sell my Q100’s after testing the drive units but I have since decided to use the Q100’s as portable reference system.
+But, I can unequivocally say, after about 3 weeks of listening to these R-series mids and the Q100 speakers – against my coveted DIY speakers and countless other drive units – these truly are the best drive units I’ve laid ears on in regards to the "space" they provide to recordings when called for.
+And, for the price, the Q100 speaker is what I would consider an excellent value for the critical listener on a low budget.

 <br></br>